diodechain/website/index.md

 protected:
   animated: false
   title: Security that works for you
-  heading: Lower the <br/>cost of collaboration.
+  heading: Lower the <br/>cost of collaboration
   content: |
     Diode’s security saves dollars today and mitigates expensive risks tomorrow.
 There are no storage fees, no chat history limits, and no bandwidth restrictions.